xushidanggroup/xushidanggroup.github.io/content/authors/MT/_index.md

   - Grad Students
 ---

-彭美堂 is a student of artificial intelligence at the SCUT D Lab.
-His research interests include simulation calculation....
-He leads the D group, which develops everything.

-堂哥棒！(๑•̀ㅂ•́)و✧
+MT is a Master's student in Biomedical Engineering at the Dan Group, having joined in 2023.
+His research focuses on the integration of machine learning and quantum computing for the discovery of biomaterials, drug discovery, and controlled carrier delivery.
+MT has a keen interest in automated experimental technologies, dedicating his efforts to optimizing bioengineering processes and material properties through innovative computational approaches.